danigb/codingadventures/source/2014-10-15-playing-scales.html.markdown

 ---
-title: Playing Scales
+title: "Day 2: Playing Scales"
 date: 2014-10-15
 tags: clojure, light table, overtone, music theory, scales
 ---

-# Play Scales
+# Day 2: Playing Scales

-In this post we are going to learn how to play a sequence of notes with Overtone.
-Not so easy, If you are new to Overtone and Clojure.
+Today I want to learn how to play a sequence of notes with Overtone.
+Not so easy if, like me, you are new to Overtone and Clojure.

 To learn the basics of  Clojure you can follow the excellent [swannodette Clojure-LightTable tutorial](https://github.com/swannodette/lt-cljs-tutorial)